|

 Download Manitoba Wildlands letter regarding the September 10, 2005 notice of application by the Manitoba Hydro-Electric Board (DOC)

 In September 2005, Nisichawayasikh Cree Nation began reviewing the Environmental Protection Plans for the Wuskwatim projects.
-These plans are not publicly available as of April 2006.
+These plans are not publicly available as of September 2009.

 Download Manitoba Wildlands' October 21, 2005 letter to Premier Doer, the Minister Of Energy, Science and Technology, and the Minister of Conservation regarding the Wuskwatim Environmental Protection Plans (DOC)

-The federal comprehensive study report for the Wuskwatim Generation project, authored by the Department of Fisheries and Oceans, was released to the public in November 2005.
+The federal comprehensive study report for the Wuskwatim Generation project, authored by the Department of Fisheries and Oceans, was released November 2005.
 Several organizations and groups took advantage of the 30-day public comment period, which expired December 21, 2005, to submit comments regarding the CSR.
 Manitoba Wildlands, along with several others, reiterated a call for a federal review panel for the Wuskwatim projects, citing deficiencies in the CSR, the significant amount of unresolved public concerns, and various other challenges related to environmental effects, and the review process itself.

 Download Manitoba Wildlands' December 21, 2005 letter to the CEAA, federal Ministers of Environment, and Fisheries and Oceans (PDF)